-Richard Hynes is interested in understanding the mechanisms underlying metastasis, the spread of tumor cells throughout the body.
-His laboratory is particularly involved in studying the role of the extracellular matrix, a fibrillar meshwork of proteins that surrounds both normal and tumor cells and plays many important roles in tumor progression.
+The Hynes lab is interested in understanding the mechanisms underlying metastasis, the spread of tumor cells throughout the body.
+The laboratory is particularly involved in studying the role of the extracellular matrix, a fibrillar meshwork of proteins that surrounds both normal and tumor cells and plays many important roles in tumor progression.
 They are also interested in the contributions of normal cells; platelets, leukocytes and blood vessels, both in metastasis and in other body functions.

 Most cells adhere to their neighbors and to the extracellular matrix, a fibrillar meshwork surrounding or underlying most cells in the body.
 Cell adhesion plays important roles in the normal functions of cells, contributing to cellular organization and structure, proliferation and survival, and gene expression.
 During embryological development, cell adhesion is important for the correct movements of cells modeling the embryo.
 In the adult, appropriate cell adhesion is necessary for numerous physiological processes and can be deranged in many diseases, including thrombosis, inflammation, and cancer.